affkoul/matchid-docs/docs/index.md

 ## Engineering Principles

-At MatchID, we believe technical decisions are moral decisions.
+At <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a>, we believe technical decisions are moral decisions.
 Below are the principles that guide our engineering decisions.

 ### Secure
-Nothing is more important than your user's security.
-MatchID’s key management system uses Shamir’s secret sharing to shard user’s private keys such that neither your app, nor MatchID, can ever access a user’s keys.
+Nothing is more important than your user's security. <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a>’s key management system uses Shamir’s secret sharing to shard user’s private keys such that neither your app, nor <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a>, can ever access a user’s keys.
 Keys are only ever reconstituted on the user’s device at the point of signing a message or sending a transaction.

-MatchID regularly undergoes rigorous audits to ensure your users control and privacy over their wallets.
+<a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> regularly undergoes rigorous audits to ensure your users control and privacy over their wallets.

 ### Flexible
-MatchID gives your application low level access to users and their wallets to support a fully customized product experience.
-Your application can access MatchID's functionality all the way down to the API level, supporting unique wallet flows including provisioning multiple wallets per user.
+<a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> gives your application low level access to users and their wallets to support a fully customized product experience.
+Your application can access <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a>'s functionality all the way down to the API level, supporting unique wallet flows including provisioning multiple wallets per user.

 ### Easy to Use
-MatchID has out of the box UIs so your app can support authentication and wallet flows in minutes.
+<a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> has out of the box UIs so your app can support authentication and wallet flows in minutes.
 These UIs are highly customizable and can even be fully white-labeled.
 This means access to out of the box funding methods, smart wallet creation pipelines, and more.

 ### Portable
-MatchID is compatible with any chain your application operates on.
-Your application can provision embedded wallets (or link external wallets to a MatchID account) on Solana, Ethereum, and all EVM compatible chains.
-MatchID is at the bleeding edge of distributed systems so when you want to build on a new chain, that chain is already supported.
+<a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> is compatible with any chain your application operates on.
+Your application can provision embedded wallets (or link external wallets to a <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> account) on Solana, Ethereum, and all EVM compatible chains. <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> is at the bleeding edge of distributed systems so when you want to build on a new chain, that chain is already supported.

-With layers of customizability, MatchID supports a wide range of product experiences.
+With layers of customizability, <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> supports a wide range of product experiences.